epfl-sti/cluster.coreos.restricted-sshd/README.md

 # `cluster.coreos.restricted-sshd`

-An ssh server in node.js that implements a multi-tenant policy for a CoreOS cluster.
+An SSH server in node.js that implements a multi-tenant policy for a CoreOS cluster.

 The